ShannaRenee/Note-Taker-App/README.md

 ## Description
-The purpose of this note taker app is to provide a way for users to quickly and easily write and save notes so that they can remember important dates, or tasks.
+The purpose of this note taker app is to provide a way for users to quickly and easily write and save notes so that they can remember important dates or tasks.
 I was motivated to create this app so that I can use it for my own todo lists, and to help me remember important dates.
-While making this project I was able to better understand how to use the fs module so that I can read files, and write to files.
+While making this project I was able to better understand how to use the fs module so that I can read and write to files.

 ## Table of Contents
 [Installation](#installation)<br>